 Brushing your dog’s teeth in between vet visits can really help with preventing plaque and tartar buildup, but having your dog’s teeth professionally cleaned by your veterinarian is also necessary to prevent dental disease as it is more thorough and effective.
-Regular dog dental care is particularly important for small dog breeds who are more prone to oral health problems or dogs that eat only wet food.
+Regular dog dental care is particularly important for small dog breeds who are more prone to oral health problems, as well as dogs that eat only wet food.

-Even with the most cooperative dog, brushing at home cannot fully clean your pet’s teeth.
-This is why during a dental cleaning, your veterinarian will place your dog under general anesthesia, to do a deep, 360 degree clean of every tooth, as long as they’ve determined that your dog is healthy enough for anesthesia..
+Even with the most cooperative pet, brushing at home cannot fully clean your dog’s teeth.
+This is why during a professional dental cleaning, your veterinarian will place your dog under general anesthesia, to do a deep, 360 degree clean of every tooth, as long as they’ve determined that your dog is healthy enough for anesthesia.

 While your dog is under anesthesia, your veterinarian can remove tartar buildup below the gum line, which is out of reach when a dog is awake.
 Most dental diseases in dogs occur below the gumline, so this is an important benefit to having a vet clean your dog’s teeth that cannot be achieved through other oral healthcare.

-Your veterinarian also has the medical training and experience to identify dental issues, such as periodontal or gum disease.
+Your veterinarian also has the medical training and experience to identify dental issues, such as gum disease or periodontal disease.

 Periodontal disease is characterized by painful inflammation of the tissues surrounding the teeth and is extremely common.
 It’s estimated that two-thirds of dogs over the age of three have periodontal disease, making it crucial that dental cleanings begin during puppyhood and are done regularly at your vet’s recommendation.

-If your dog has existing dental problems, your veterinarian may recommend additional treatments and more frequent cleanings.
-Prevention through regular dental cleanings and at home teeth brushing is essential to avoid significant oral health problems later in your dog’s life.
+Prevention through regular dog dental cleanings and at home teeth brushing is essential to avoid significant oral health problems later in your loved one's life.

 Brushing your dog’s teeth can be tricky at first, but most dogs will get used to it.
 Use special canine toothpaste in an appetizing flavor, such as peanut butter or poultry, to encourage their cooperation with this.
 Talk to your vet to ensure you are using toothpaste made specifically for dogs, ingesting human toothpaste can be very bad for your dog’s health.

-Additionally, there are many dental chews and treats on the market for dogs.
+Also, there are many dental chews and dental toys on the market for dogs.
 Dental chews and treats are fun for your dog, help with bad breath, and minimize the plaque and tartar buildup on the teeth.

 If your dog has a significant problem with plaque, your veterinarian may recommend a special diet.
 These diets typically consist of specially shaped kibbles that will work to both mechanically and chemically break down plaque and tartar buildup.